connor11528/vuejs-auth-frontend/README.md

 ![](https://vuejs.org/images/logo.png)

-A frontend codebase for authentication with [Vue.js](https://vuejs.org/) and JWT
+A frontend codebase for authentication with [Vue.js](https://vuejs.org/) and JWT.
+Code built from the Auth0 tutorial [Build an App with Vue.js: From Authentication to Calling an API](https://auth0.com/blog/build-an-app-with-vuejs/)

 ## About the app